MattLemmon/g/README.txt

    - Improve the version management system.

-   - Add a beep sound when drones get stars.
+   - Add a sound effect when drones eat stars.

    - Add a music soundtrack.

    - Make it so that the drones themselves automatically spawn new drones.
 In a word, get the drones to reproduce.

-   - Add drone animations, similar in style to the twirling star animation.
+   - Add drone character animations.

    - Make the overall map much, much bigger, with many, many more drones.